Guidance and Forms for Postgraduate Researchers and Staff

 (i) Split-Site PhD

-A split-site PhD is a research degree which leads to a Keele award and involves students being registered for a research degree at Keele whilst spending a significant period of their research away from the University, at another approved institution, which can, but does not have to be, overseas.
+A split-site PhD is a research degree which leads to a Keele award and involves postgraduate researchers being registered for a research degree at Keele whilst spending a significant period of their research away from the University, at another approved institution, which can, but does not have to be, overseas.

 The University has devised a process for considering proposals for split-site PhDs between Keele and other organisations.
 For full information on this process, please see the relevant sections of the Collaborative Provision Code of Practice.